 If you moved potted plants indoors or to protected areas before the storm, they can be moved back to their normal locations as temperatures warm up to normal ranges.
 If they have been indoors for more than a week, they may be thirsty—be sure to water them after you return them to their positions.

-If you didn’t protect your containers from freezing, you may find damaged plants or even a cracked pot.
-If this is the case, protect what remains by repotting plants in a temporary container, or stop into our garden centers for a new pot—you may even find a replacement plant or two!
-If your containers are intact, make sure they are still able to drain after all of the rain, snow, and ice.
+If your containers are intact, make sure they are still able to drain.
 Pot feet or risers that keep the drain hole off the ground can help with drainage and may also prevent a container from cracking during extreme cold temperatures.
-In addition, containers with extra thick walls are the most frost-resistant… we’re onto you, Winter!
+In the future, purchase outdoor containers with extra thick walls, as they are most frost resistant.

-As the snow and ice melts, remove protective sheets and blankets so the plants are exposed to sunlight.
+As the snow or ice melts, remove protective sheets and blankets so plants are exposed to sunlight.
 Look for any damaged or broken branches that need pruning and give them a clean cut right above a bud or leaf node.

-If shrub or tree limbs are bent but not broken, the plant is best left alone if not broken—light pruning can be done later on to correct shape.
-If it is columnar like a sky pencil and the branches have all fallen away, they can be staked and gathered once it warms up.
-If it is an arborvitae and bent totally in half, it is probably a goner, but it’s still good to wait and see what recovery looks like.
+If shrub or tree limbs are bent but not broken, the plant is best left alone—light pruning can be done later to correct the shape.
+If your bent plant is columnar like a sky pencil and the branches have all fallen away, they can be staked and tied to reestablish the correct shape once temperatures return to normal.
+If an arborvitae is bent completely in half, it may require professional pruning and tying to salvage the plant.

-If trees and shrubs have tipped over or fallen down without breaking, they can be replanted if the ground isn’t too frozen, but this should be done within about three days of the original damage and the plant should be staked for temporary support and treated as a new planting.
+If trees and shrubs have fallen over without breaking, they can be replanted and staked, but this should be done within about three days of the original damage.
+The plant should be staked for temporary support and treated as a new planting.

 If you think a tree or part of a tree might be dead, scratch off a thin strip of bark with your fingernail.
 If it is light tan or green under the bark layer, it is still alive, but if it is dark brown or gray, that branch is most likely dead.

-One of my favorite garden plants, the Hardy Fuchsia, is notoriously late to emerge in the spring and often sustains some winter damage, but always grows new sprouts from its roots, recovering by mid-May.
-It is best to wait until the fuchsia shows signs of growth to tell how far to cut it each Spring.
+A favorite garden plant, the Hardy Fuchsia, is notoriously late to emerge in the Spring and often sustains some winter damage, but always grows new sprouts from its roots, recovering by mid-May.
+It is best to wait until the Fuchsia shows signs of growth to tell how far back to cut it each Spring.
 Another “late sleeper” is the Crepe Myrtle, often not leafing out until May.
 As more of us fall in love with this late-season tree/shrub, it is crucial that we understand how it grows… be sure to give it time this year—they are quite cold hardy!

-If your garden/landscape is feeling like an overwhelming mess from the recent snow storm and winter weather, get some expert advice and guidance with an all-inclusive, on-site garden coaching experience!
-Or contact our Landscape Maintenance team if you need assistance with debris removal and storm cleanup.
+If your garden is feeling like an overwhelming mess from winter weather, reach out to us for expert advice and guidance, take advantage of our retail gardening services, or contact our Landscape Maintenance Team if you need assistance with debris removal and storm cleanup.